 The Department of Child Safety, Youth and Women is trialling a number of specialist domestic and family violence positions embedded within community-controlled Aboriginal and Torres Strait Islander Family Wellbeing Services across the state.
 Family Wellbeing Services work with families who may be experiencing vulnerability, and make it easier for Aboriginal and Torres Strait Islander families in communities across Queensland to access culturally responsive support to improve their social, emotional, physical and spiritual wellbeing, and build their capacity to safely care for and protect their children.

-Queensland has committed $2.1 million over 3.5 years to support development of the community-led action plans and trial DFV specialist positions in Family Wellbeing Services.
+Queensland has committed $2.1 million over 3.5 years to support development of the community-led action plans (see separate initiative) and trial DFV specialist positions in Family Wellbeing Services.

 What have we achieved so far?

 The specialist domestic and family violence positions commenced June 2020, with all five workers now recruited and service delivery underway in each of the trial locations of Gold Coast, Toowoomba, Rockhampton, Townsville and the Bowen region.
 A reference group has been formed and meets fortnightly, comprising the five Family Wellbeing Service providers, the Department of Child Safety, Youth and Women, and the Queensland Aboriginal and Torres Strait Islander Child Protection Peak.